MLKaufman/py-enhancer-scanner/README.md

 - Generates plots describing the identified sequences
 - Output of bed file for anotations
 - Output all results to CSV file
-- TODO: Output of sequences and annotations to genbank file for import into sequence analysis tools
+- Output of sequences and annotations to genbank file for import into sequence analysis tools
 - TODO: Remote access of bigwig files
 ---
 ## Installation